shapesmusic/Shapes-Basics-Draft/writing/01-why-music-videos.md

 There are infinite domains of things that we could be paying attention to.
-Music might be about some kind emotional inflection, about sunset in the music video, or the particular sound of an instrument and how that makes you feel.
+Music might be about some kind of emotional inflection, about sunset in the music video, or the particular sound of an instrument and how that makes you feel.

 But we're focusing instead on this domain of pitch that would generalize from one song